Understanding the differences in grooming needs

 Outdoor cats, with their free-roaming tendencies, have a totally different ballpark when it comes to coat maintenance.
 They come face to face with the elements on a daily basis—rain, mud, you name it—so their fur often writes a story of their latest adventure.
 Ready to step up your game and tackle the grooming challenges of an outdoorsy feline?
 Let’s dive in!

 The first order of business is a good brushing.
-Outdoor cats can bring half of the yard back with them, and it’s not all trophies.
+Outdoor cats can bring half of the yard back with them, and it is not all trophies.
 Burrs, twigs, leaves, or who-knows-what can get entangled in their fur, creating bumpy knots or painful mats.
 Armed with a sturdy metal comb or a brush, gently work through their coat to liberate any debris they’ve picked up.
 And hey, think this a treasure hunt—you may find all sorts of natural souvenirs hidden in their fur!

 Be especially vigilant about pests like fleas, ticks, and other little critters that may have hopped a ride on your cat.
 Keep an eye out for any irregularities in the fur, bumps on the skin, or signs of excessive scratching.
 Regular flea and tick treatments are a must for outdoor cats, but physical removal of these pests during grooming sessions is equally important to stop the itch and prevent potential diseases.